-3) A Player who, as of December 31, 2022, earned commitment reductions pursuant to the 2022 ATP Tour Official Rule Book shall continue to hold such commitment reductions and be bound by the applicable provisions of the 2022 ATP

-Tour Official Rule Book relating to bonus pool and commitment penalties (for the avoidance of doubt, such player will not be able to replace zero (0) point ranking penalties for missing ATP Tour Masters 1000 tournaments for any reason).
-Notwithstanding the foregoing, a player may elect, in an irrevocable signed writing by the entry deadline of the first ATP Tour Masters 1000 in 2023, to permanently forfeit his earned commitment reduction(s).
-Such player will then be bound by the rules set forth in Section 1.07.H.2.
+- 3) A player who, as of December 31, 2022, earned commitment and elected to maintain his earned commitment reductions pursuant to the 2022 ATP Tour Official Rule Book shall continue to hold such commitment reductions and be bound by the applicable provisions of the 2022 ATP Tour Official Rule Book relating to bonus pool and commitment penalties (for the avoidance of doubt, such player will not be able to replace zero (0) point ranking penalties for missing ATP Tour Masters 1000 tournaments for any reason except as permitted in Section 9.03). - 4) The order of standings for the ATP Masters 1000 Bonus Pool will be based on the total PIF ATP Rankings points earned across the ATP Tour Masters 1000 category and Nitto ATP Finals.

+Ties shall be broken as follows:

+- 1. Most ATP Tour 1000 events played; followed by - 2.
+The highest number of points earned from a single event, followed by the 2nd highest and so on.

+If players have the same points breakdowns:

+The higher-ranked player, as per the Year-End PIF ATP Singles Rankings, wins the tie.